 Real, multifaceted threats

-Counterfeit sales, brand abuse, and online traffic diversion: just three areas where legitimate businesses see their brands, products and ultimately market share being undermined.
-We are increasingly seeing these threats as not only real, but also as global and multifaceted.
+Counterfeit sales, brand abuse, online traffic diversion, parellel imports are just a number of areas where legitimate businesses see their brands, products and ultimately market share being undermined.
+We are increasingly seeing these online infringement threats as not only real, but also as global and multifaceted.

 Counterfeit: fake products, real threat